Policy on Non-Discrimination

-The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), www.aacn.nche.edu, and have full approval status with the Iowa Board of Nursing and the Missouri State Board of Nursing.
+The nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE), http://www.aacnnursing.org/CCNE, 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 887-6791.
+The master's and doctoral degrees in nursing have full approval status with the Iowa State Board of Nursing.
+The baccalaureate degrees in nursing have full approval status with the Iowa State Board of Nursing and Missouri State Board of Nursing.

 These academic standards ensure that a degree from Graceland University will be recognized by educational, business and professional communities.